 We further report that, the Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.
-During the period under review and upto the date of this report, Mr. Piyushkumar Krishnaprasad Patel [DIN : 01051013] ceased as Independent director due to demise on April 27, 2020 and Mr. Mahendrasingh Rao [DIN : 08758983] has been appointed as Additional Independent Director w.e.f.
-June 19, 2020.
+The changes in the composition of the Board of Directors that took place during the period under review as mentioned below were carried out in compliance with the provisions of the Act.

+- (A) During the period under review, Mr. Piyushkumar Krishnaprasad Patel [DIN : 01051013] ceased as Independent director due to death on April 27, 2020 and Mr. Mahendrasingh Rao [DIN : 08758983] has been appointed as Additional Independent Director w.e.f.
+June 19, 2020. - (B) During the period under review, Mr. Nitinkumar Ishwarbhai Patel [DIN: 00206561] ceased as Managing Director and Chief Financial Officer (CFO) of the Company w.e.f.
+March 02,2021 due to death. - (C) During the period under review, Mr. Nishant Nitinbhai Patel [DIN : 09105449] has been appointed as Additional Director, Managing Director and Chief Financial Officer (CFO) of the Company w.e.f.
+March 17, 2021.